Fixing Function-Level Code Generation Errors for Foundation Large Language Models: Evaluation

-We apply the LlmFix to run ten additional times on each of the 14 models selected in the empirical study using both the HumanEval and MBPP datasets' test sets.
+We apply the LlmFix to run ten additional times on each of the 14 models selected in the empirical study using both the HumanEval \cite{chen2021evaluating} and MBPP \cite{austin2021programsynthesislargelanguage} datasets' test sets.
 This approach aims to demonstrate that the method is not only effective on HumanEval but also equally effective on the previously unstudied MBPP dataset, thus showcasing a certain degree of generalization capability.
-The MBPP (Mostly Basic Python Problems) dataset is a comprehensive collection of 974 Python programming tasks designed to evaluate code generation and program synthesis capabilities \citep{mbpp}.
+The MBPP (Mostly Basic Python Problems) dataset is a comprehensive collection of 974 Python programming tasks designed to evaluate code generation and program synthesis capabilities \cite{mbpp}.
 Each task in the dataset is accompanied by an average of 3 test cases, ensuring the functional correctness of the generated code.
-Prominent language models such as GPT-3 \citep{brown2020language}, Codex \citep{chen2021evaluating}, and PaLM \citep{chowdhery2022palmscalinglanguagemodeling} have utilized MBPP for assessing their code generation proficiency.
+Prominent language models such as GPT-3 \cite{brown2020language}, Codex \cite{chen2021evaluating}, and PaLM \cite{chowdhery2022palmscalinglanguagemodeling} have utilized MBPP for assessing their code generation proficiency.
+The MBPP dataset comprises the same essential components as HumanEval as described in Section \ref{sec_method_dataset}.

-As illustrated in Fig. \ref{fig_mbpp_sample}, the MBPP dataset comprises six essential components: \textit{1) task\_id}, a unique identifier assigned to each task, facilitating easy reference and organization of the code generation challenges. \textit{2) text}, a paragraph of text that provides generation requirements for guiding LLMs. \textit{3) code}, the standard solution for each task. \textit{4) test\_list}, a testing list including several test cases. \textit{5) test\_setup\_code}, a piece of code that runs before executing the tests, ensuring that the tests are executed in the correct context. \textit{6) challenge\_test\_list}, a set of additional, more challenging test cases used to deeply evaluate the robustness and correctness of the generated code.

-\subsection{Effectiveness of LlmFix in Error Fixing}
+\subsubsection{Effectiveness of LlmFix in Error Fixing}